clojure-grimoire/grimoire/resources/1.4.0/clojure.core/let/docstring.md

-binding => binding-form init-exprEvaluates the exprs in a lexical context in which the symbols inthe binding-forms are bound to their respective init-exprs or partstherein.
+binding => binding-form init-expr

+  Evaluates the exprs in a lexical context in which the symbols in the binding-forms are bound to their respective init-exprs or parts therein.